mighteejim/docs/docs/security/zombieload/index.md

 ### Where can I see maintenance times for my Linode(s)?

-You can view your maintenance window start times in the [Linode Manager](https://manager.linode.com).
-We'll also communciate the maintenance window start times in a support ticket.
+We'll communciate the maintenance window start times for your Linode(s) in a support ticket.

 ### Can this maintenance be postponed or rescheduled?